JJ113355/CovidSqlAnalysis/README.md

 ### Analyzing the Data
+For analyzing the data I used SQL.
+In SQL I

 ### Data Visualization using Power BI
 The final step of this project is to visualize the data.
 The software I used was Power BI where I created the report [CovidReport.pdf](https://github.com/JJ113355/CovidSqlAnalysis/blob/main/Reports/CovidReport.pdf).
 In this report I created four seperate visualizations.
 The first visualization was a matrix that demonstrated information about global numbers.
 The next was a vertical bar graph that was grouped by contient and total death count related to covid 19.
 Next, was a horizonal bar graph picturing the difference between continent and total vaccinations.
 Lastly, I created a treemap that showed which countries had the highest percent of population infected.